Jim Drake (engineer): Naming the brand and the sport

-The details of Jim Drake's original designs are available in Drake's elegant, scientifically prepared Rand publication, WIND SURFING - A NEW CONCEPT IN SAILING, and this INTERVIEW WITH JIM DRAKE.
+The details of Jim Drake's original designs are available in Drake's elegant, scientifically prepared Rand publication.
 Despite over 50 years of subsequent development, the design is still remarkably similar to today's windsurfing equipment.

 Windsurfing International

 Subsequently, in early 1968, Drake and Schweitzer unofficially, as friends, founded the company Windsurfing International in Southern California to manufacture, promote and license Drake's Windsurfer design.
 Drake's Santa Monica home address, the place where he had invented windsurfing, was listed as their business's first address.
 Soon after their "gentleman's handshake deal" Drake was asked by his employer to temporarily relocate himself and his family to the other side of the country to serve as a top level air and space engineer at the Pentagon in Washington DC.
 Unfortunately Mr. Drake, never signed a formal legal agreement with Mr. Schweitzer, which opened the door for Schweitzer to legally incorporate Windsurfing International as a firm without including Drake as a partner.
 Drake believed that because he and Schweitzer were joined on the patent that they also were partners at Windsurfing International, and he further believed that because his relation to Schweitzer and his family was warm, cordial and trusting that Schweitzer would act in good faith to protect and foster Drake's interests in their young sport while he was away for two years on other important business.
 Drake learned the hard way that business can quickly erode relationships.
 Schweitzer signed lucrative contacts and collected royalty fees to license the production of over 100,000 Windsurfers in Europe without ever informing Drake or sharing any of the proceeds.

 Soon Schweitzer's computer programming business collapsed and producing and selling Windsurfers through Windsurfing International became his financial lifeline.
 At the same time Drake's aeronautical engineering career was quickly accelerating.
 Schweitzer, seeking 100% of the licensing fees for each windsurfer produced, wanted Drake's name off from the patent.
 Drake's full attention was being given to his family and engineering career when Schweitzer started aggressively pressuring him to sell his half of the patent.
 Drake was surprised by the situation and did not want to sell his interest in the sailboard he had alone invented, however being extremely busy with his engineering career and raising 6 children, in addition to feeling sympathetic to his former friend, Drake reluctantly sold his half of the patent to Windsurfing International for the sum of $36,000, and in doing so kindly allowed Schweitzer to create a profitable business opportunity for himself.